taekyounglee1224/taekyounglee1224/README.md

 ---
 ### Papers 📄
-- Deciphering the Impact of COVID-19 on Korean Sector ETFs: An ARIMAX and Granger Causality Approach (25.01)
+- Deciphering the Impact of COVID-19 on Korean Sector ETFs: An ARIMAX and Granger Causality Approach (25.01) <a href = "https://www.mdpi.com/2079-8954/13/8/678">View!</a>
-- Exploring the Potential of Graph Models for Improving Financial Return Predictions with Intrinsic Data Features (25.01)
+- Exploring the Potential of Graph Models for Improving Financial Return Predictions with Intrinsic Data Features (25.01) <a href = "https://www.mdpi.com/2073-8994/17/9/1372>View!</a>